 Things seem to be going okay in my own building, but not so in many others across the City.
 We collect clothing and textiles via a ‘re-fashionNYC’ bin placed in our basement alley.
 And residents can drop-off their recyclable electronics into a large locked metal ‘E-cycle’ cage stored in our parking garage.
 And we’ve just started collecting organics, so stay tuned for an update.

-Thanks to an environmentally aware super and residents who want to do their bit, things are going well.
+an environmentally aware super and residents who want to do their bit, things are going well.
 But challenges exist at other buildings in my neighborhood, and in the buildings of trash-aware colleagues around New York City who took our informal online survey last month.

 Here are some insights into what it takes to make these programs work, and what committed residents can do to gain traction among building managers and neighbors.